alacrity-ai/shipwright-survivors/README.md

   - [ ] "Treasure Goblins" (Ship which flees and has good drops)

 TODOS:
+  - [ ] Create Galaxy Map
+  - [x] Transition to boss music on boss fight (Add boss music to the mission registry, wavespawner will play the mission boss music)
+  - [x] BlockDropSelectionMenu Remaining Tasks:
-  - [ ] BlockDropSelectionMenu Remaining Tasks:
+    - [ ] Clicking on the UI indicator for the BlockDropSelectionMenu should open it
+    - [x] Update tutorial to explain this menu, not the old shipbuilding menu
+    - [x] Chat dialogue moves to right when shipbuilder is open
-    - [ ] Show little mini spinning preview of next block in queue
+    - [x] Show little mini spinning preview of next block in queue
+    - [x] If a block can't be autoplaced, play a notification sound, don't progress!
+(Blocks are getting lost)
-    - [ ] Show in HUD pulsing indicator when you have blocks in queue
+    - [x] Show in HUD pulsing indicator when you have blocks in queue
-    - [ ] Update tutorial to explain this menu, not the old shipbuilding menu
-    - [ ] Add satisfying animation on placement (in the menu) and on refinement (in the menu)
+    - [x] Add satisfying animation on placement (in the menu) and on refinement (in the menu)
-    - [ ] Add sound effect for refinement
+    - [x] Add sound effect for refinement
   - [ ] Make a cockpit backend, each selectable ship will have their own cockpit weapon.
     - [ ] Move the default cockpit1 weapon to the cockpit backend
     - [ ] Make player cockpits specific: cockpitPlayer0, cockpitPlayer1, etc.
-  - [ ] Sound effect and visual effect on ship when switching firing modes
+  - [x] Sound effect and visual effect on ship when switching firing modes
-    - [ ] Tutorialization of Firing Modes
+    - [x] Tutorialization of Firing Modes
-    - [ ] Switching firing mode should reset timers
+    - [x] Switching firing mode should reset timers
   - [ ] Screen edge indicators (e.g. showing objectives on the map, minibosses, etc): compliments radar
   - [ ] Clearly give rewards on failure.
 E.g. Passive points:
       - Unlockables in each mission should be shown in the debriefing, and how close you got to each.
-  - [ ] Remove repairing - Instead, have green health drop pickups.
+  - [x] Remove repairing - Instead, have green health drop pickups.
 Constant repairing is a dark pattern.
     - [x] Pickups added to game
-    - [ ] Repair removed
+    - [x] Repair removed
   - [ ] Make enemy wave spawn notifications more gameified and obvious.
 Big warning center screen + sounds, blinking countdown, and perhaps notifications when wave spawner is paused, e.g. in an event.
   - [ ] Lots of Random Events things to discover in a run:
     - [ ] ADD Dialoge PAUSE functionality to the dialoguequeuemanager so that: